Median wasp: Human importance

-Median wasps may be considered a pest by some because its nests are usually built in shrubs or on houses where they are easily disturbed.
+Median wasps may be considered a pest by some because their nests are usually built in shrubs or on houses where they are easily disturbed.
 These nests are typically built out in the open and are often destroyed by people.
 Despite this the species is not very aggressive and tends to fly away instead of attack if disturbed.
 However, it may sting if it feels its nest is threatened.
 The sting of the median wasp is comparable to many other wasp species and should be treated with a cold compress and an antihistamine to reduce swelling unless a more serious allergic reaction occurs.
 D. media is attracted to sweet foods and as such may fly near food when people are eating.
 Median wasps are easily scared off and do not usually become aggressive.
 This species is more likely to be seen as a pest when it invades a new area due to its impact on the environment.
 One example is a median wasp that has been spotted in New Zealand.
 If the wasp becomes widespread and feeds on native flies, moths, and nectar it will compete for resources with other species.
 Its large size may also cause alarm in new areas.